semantalytics/awesome-semantic-web/README.md

 - [pikes](http://pikes.fbk.eu) - Pikes is a Knowledge Extraction Suite
 - [rdfpro](https://github.com/dkmfbk/rdfpro) - an extensible tool for building stream-oriented RDF processing pipelines.
 - [umls2rdf](https://github.com/ncbo/umls2rdf) - These python scripts connect to the Unified Medical Language System (UMLS) database and translate the ontologies into RDF/OWL files.
 This is part of the BioPortal project.
-- [eye](https://github.com/josd/eye) - Euler Yet another proof Engine.
 - [robot](http://robot.obolibrary.org/) - ROBOT is a command line tool for working with Open Biomedical Ontologies
+- [SEPA](https://github.com/arces-wot/SEPA) - A JAVA implementation of the SPARQL Event Processing Architecture including the engine, APIs and tools.